CataIana/twitch-modlogging/README.md

 Figuring out how to do this was a pain, and there was nothing good on the internet that I could find, so I might as well give it out to anyone who might want it.

-Thanks to phoenpc for help with design choices and being the test subject

 ### Current Issues